aaron11669/aaron11669.github.io/README.md

 ### Notable Achevements:
 + Automated both the spinner and the robot arm using ROS2
-+ Derived equations to achieve different shell thicknesses as a function of spray speed
++ Derived kinematic equations to achieve different shell thicknesses as a function of spray speed
 + Implemented closed-loop thickness correction using a 3D surface map of the sphere

 ### Media